spatialos/sdk-for-unity/docs/migration.md

 }
 ```

-6. In the root directory of your project, run `spatial clean` (again).
+6. In the root directory of your project, run `spatial worker clean` (again).

 ### 4. Make sure the file permissions are correct